 Jubilee Welfare Fund

-The Jubilee Welfare Fund (JWF) is a tax exempt, charitable organization that was established in 2003 by New Life Christian Community.
+The Jubilee Welfare Fund (JWF) is a tax exempt, charitable organization that was established in 2003 by New Life Church.
 The fund was birthed to assist people living in the nine suburbs of Fremantle who had been disconnected from essential utilities or were threatened with eviction from their homes.
 All debts were paid and utilities restored at Easter of 2003 due to the generous giving and compassion of many people.
+Check out the Today Tonight video below from 2003!

 As an expression of the mercy and love of God, this Fund continues to respond to people in crisis by providing emergency financial assistance, or by gifting specific goods such as furniture or food.
 In July 2008 JWF purchased a modified van for a family who did not have the means to do this.
 Their young son is confined to a wheelchair with severe disabilities.